-So it's sort of hard to describe, but the GS6 transmission has a "brace" on the back of it that can be bolted off - this, paired with different transmission crossmembers, allowed for fitment over a wide variety of applications.
+So the GS6 transmission has a "brace" on the back of it that can be bolted off - this, paired with different transmission crossmembers, allows for fitment over a wide variety of applications.
 The current brace on the car extends back pretty far and uses transmission mount receptacles not suitable for an E36.
 But I could at least get an idea if it was in the right spot and see if things seem to fit when the transmission is in roughly the right spot.
-Good news is things seem to fit, the trans seems to line up properly and there is even adequete room for shift linkage!
+Good news is things seem to be in roughly the right area and there appears to be adequate room for shift linkage!

 But before doing too much more with that - I had to wait for the GS6-37 brace I ordered to see if it'd fit...

-I don't have any "after" pictures of the next step - but I trimmed a lot of random brackets out of the engine bay.
+I don't have any good "after" pictures of the next step - but I trimmed a lot of random brackets out of the engine bay.
 Pretty much everything on the driver's side shock tower and frame rail except the clip for the round diagnostic port.
-Most of those brackets are visible in the below image...
-I'll take a good shot showing where they've been trimmed next time the engine is out
+Most of those brackets are visible in the below image though they may be hard to see

 I was looking at the N62 and noticing that the A/C bracket looked very familiar.
 Sure enough - the A/C compressor from an M54 Z3 bolted right up to it.
 The rear bolt is in the right location, but needs a spacer and a longer bolt.
 This (probably) means I don't need custom A/C lines!

 Next... my transmission brace showed up early!
 I got a text from DHL that my package was showing up from the UK and the only thing I had ordered from there is this brace.
-Went home for lunch and brought the brace off the transmission with me to check if the bolt holes lined up once the brace showed up.
-And show up it did but I swear when I compared the one I took off the trans to the one I bought, two sets of holes lined up and two didn't... figured maybe I would trim the holes to allow it to fit.
-Took it to the shop and ...well I'm just an idiot.
+Once I had it at the shop I checked if the bolt holes lined up.
 It fit perfectly.
-And fit on the Z3 automatic trans crossmember perfectly
+And then the brace fit on the Z3 automatic trans crossmember perfectly

 Getting excited now.
 I have applied a LOT of "If A =B and B = C then A = C" logic to this swap and so far it has yielded positive results.
 Now lets get the transmission in and see if it fits